Sereda becomes youngest champion ever at the European Diving Championships, Kyiv (UKR)

 Photo © Giorgio Scala / Deepbluemedia / Insidefoto

-For detailed results please visit:http://divingkyiv2019.microplustiming.com/index_web.php
+For detailed results please visit:https://divingkyiv2019.microplustiming.com/index_web.php

 11 August 2019